Free SHS: Private schools inclusion promise likely to influence voting pattern - GNACOPS

 “We plan to make the Free SHS more inclusive by expanding it to cover students in private senior high schools in under-served and deprived parts of the country,” she added.

-Mr. Enock Gyetuah, who said this while speaking on Atinka FM’s AM Drive with host Ekourba Gyasi, noted that although the association puts the education of the Ghanaian children first and is not politically affiliated to any party, this promise will influence the voting aspect of Ghana’s private education considering the fact that the private school business has been through a lot of challenges with the introduction of the free SHS.
+Mr. Enock Gyatua, who said this while speaking on Atinka FM’s AM Drive with host Ekourba Gyasi, noted that although the association puts the education of the Ghanaian children first and is not politically affiliated to any party, this promise will influence the voting aspect of Ghana’s private education because the private school business has been through a lot of challenges with the introduction of the free SHS.

 “Since the introduction of the Free SHS, we have availed ourselves to all political parties by presenting our petitions and issues to them.
 So if one of them has promised to include us in the Free SHS policy program, we accept it.
-We just hope its is implemented.”, he added.
+We just hope it is implemented,” he added.

 Disclaimer